Chopped and screwed

-Chopped and screwed (also called screwed and chopped or slowed and throwed) is a music genre and technique of remixing music that involves slowing down the tempo and deejaying.
-It developed in the Houston hip hop scene in the early 1990s by DJ Screw.
-The screwed technique involves slowing the tempo of a song down to 60 and 70 quarter-note beats per minute and applying techniques such as skipping beats, record scratching, stop-time and affecting portions of the original composition to create a "chopped-up" version of the song.
+Chopped and screwed (also called screwed and chopped or slowed and throwed) is a genre of hip-hop music and technique of remixing music that involves slowing down the tempo and DJing.
+It was pioneered by DJ Screw, and became a staple in the Houston hip hop scene in the 1990s.
+The screwed technique involves slowing the tempo of a song down to 60 and 70 quarter-note beats per minute and applying techniques such as skipping beats, record scratching, stop-time and affecting portions of the original composition to create a "chopped-up" variant of the material.

+Characteristics

+In dance or hip hop music sampling, the term "chopping" is the "altering [of] a sampled phrase [or break] by dividing it into smaller segments and reconfiguring them in a different order."